Leonelcode/rest-server/README.md

-### Getting started
+# Getting started

-First things first, you'll need to fork or clone this repository, and run the install command of your choosing (preferrably Yarn):
+Clone this repository, and run the install command (preferrably Yarn):

 ```
 yarn install